 It’s never a good idea to leave appliances plugged in when liquid is present.
 Since our pest control experts will be spraying throughout your home, protect your electrical outlets by unplugging all appliances and storing the smaller ones in cabinets and drawers.

-Our pest control treatments are non-toxic, but they still contain chemicals.
+Our pest control treatments contain chemicals.
 Pack up all food in airtight containers, and place inside your refrigerator and pantry.
 This is especially important for food that’s often left out on counters, like fruit, vegetables, and bread.

 Get Your Kids and Pets Out of the House

-Your home will be safe to occupy several hours after the treatment is done, but during the extermination, make sure you and your family have a place to go.
+You can occupy the home several hours after the treatment is done, but during the extermination, make sure you and your family have a place to go.
 Your pest control technician will inform you how long it will take to cover all infected areas prior to starting the treatment.

 Once your home has been properly prepped for a pest control treatment from Aptive, there are a few things you can do to make the treatment as effective as possible.